ZKP and recursive SNARKs

 Zero-knowledge proofs have three main properties:

-• Zero-knowledge: No information about the secret is revealed.
+- Zero-knowledge: No information about the secret is revealed.
 The secret remains secret.
-Alice does not need to reveal the secret to Bob to prove her claim.
+Alice doesn't need to reveal the secret to Bob to prove her claim.

-Above is an example of a zero-knowledge proof with an interaction between two parties, Alice and Bob.
-But it’s also possible to prove statements without having back-and-forth communication, and here is where SNARKs appear.
+This an example of a zero-knowledge proof with an interaction between two parties, Alice and Bob.
+But it’s also possible to prove statements without having back-and-forth communication, and here is where SNARKs come into play.

 SNARKs and recursive SNARKs

 SNARK stands for succinct non-interactive argument of knowledge, and a recursive SNARK is a proof of a SNARK.
-SNARKs are a new form of zero-knowledge proof without interaction between parties.
+SNARKs are a new form of zero-knowledge proof that doesn't require an interaction between parties.
 They are succinct, meaning the verifier can quickly verify a proof with a simple request to the prover.

 SNARKs function with circuits.
 Circuits refer to the functions or algorithms that allow a statement to be proven.
 These circuits can be implemented in blockchains to enable users to connect to the network, allowing them to verify the state of the blockchain.